 What is going on here?
 People hear talk about "humanism," "logic," "values," "world," and "God."
 They hear something about opposition to these.
-They recognize and accept these things [178] as positive.
-But with hearsay - in a way that is not strictly deliberate - they immediately assume that what speaks against something is automatically its negation and that this is "negative" in the sense of destructive.
+They recognize and accept these things as positive.
+But with hearsay-in a way that is not strictly delibcrate-they immediately assume that what speaks against something is automatically its negation and that this is "negative" in the sense of destructive.
 And somewhere in Being and Time there is explicit talk of "the phenomenological destruction."
-With the assistance of logic and ratio often invoked, people come to believe that whatever is not positive is negative and thus that it seeks to degrade reason and therefore deserves to be branded as depravity.
-We are so filled with "logic" that anything that disturbs the habitual somnolence of prevailing opinion is automatically registered as a despicable contradiction.
-We pitch everything that does not stay close to the familiar and beloved positive into the previously excavated pit of pure negation, which negates everything, ends in nothing, and so consummates nihilism.
+With the assistance of logic and ratio-so often invoked-people come to believe that whatever is not positive is negative and thus that it seeks to degrade reason-and therefore deserves to be branded as depravity.
+We are so filled with "logic" that anything that disturbs the habitual sonnolence of prevailing opinion is automatically registered as a despicable contradiction.
+We pitch everything that docs not stay close to the familiar and beloved positive into the previously excavated pit of pure negation which negates everything, ends in nothing, and so consummates nihilism.
 Following this logical course we let everything expire in a nihilism we invented for ourselves with the aid of logic.

 But does the "against" which a thinking advances against ordinary opinion necessarily point toward pure negation and the negative?
-This happens - and then, to be sure, happens inevitably and conclusively, that is, without a clear prospect of anything else - only when one posits in advance what is meant as the "positive" and on this basis makes an absolute and simultaneously negative decision about the range of possible opposition to it.
-Concealed in such a procedure is the refusal to subject to reflection this presupposed "positive" together with its position and opposition in which it is thought to be secure.
-By continually appealing to the logical one conjures up the illusion that one is entering straightforwardly into thinking when in fact one has disavowed it.
+This happens-and then, to be sure, happens inevitably and conclusively, that is, without a clear prospect of anything else only when one posits in advance what is meant by the "positive" and on this basis makes an absolute and absolutely negative decision about the range of possible opposition to it.
+Concealed in such a procedure is the refusal to subject to reflection this presupposed "positive" in which one believes himself saved, together with its position and opposition.
+By continually appealing to the logical one conjurcs up the illusion that he is entering straightforwardly into thinking when in fact he has disavowed it.